lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

-Presumably, an OpenStudio application will consume some or all of the above information, use it to provide an interface to the user, and ultimately write out a Modelica file which connects the various library components, configures various components and packages (for example, setting the "media" for the working fluid in "air", "water", and refrigerant loops), and sets the various parameter values.
+Presumably, an OpenStudio application will consume some or all of the above information, use it to provide an interface to the user, and ultimately write out a Modelica file which connects the various library components, configures various components and packages (for example, setting the "media" or working fluid of fluid component models in various HVAC loops), and sets the various parameter values.

-Note: to create models, information from other libraries, most notably, the Modelica Standard Library (MSL) itself, may need to be made available.
+To create models, information from other libraries, most notably, the Modelica Standard Library (MSL) itself, may need to be made available.
 Typical applications and examples from the Modelica Buildings Library (MBL) use component models from both the MSL and MBL.
 There is also interest in being able to support additional third party libraries over and above the MSL and